danstonedev/pt-ehr-simulator/README.md

 - `.nojekyll` disables Jekyll processing; `404.html` provides SPA fallback so deep links reload correctly.

 If your Pages URL hasn’t updated yet, check Actions for the latest “Deploy to GitHub Pages” run.

+## 🧪 Dev workflow quick refs

+- Lint/format: npm run lint, npm run format, npm run check
+- Start local server: ./start_servers_simple.ps1 (or app/start_servers_simple.ps1)
+- Browser tests: open app/tests/\*.test.html while the server runs
+- Debug logs: append ?debug=1 to the app URL

+## 📚 Notes on Word Export

+Word export relies on the global docx library.
+If it’s not present, the app will show an alert.
+To enable it, include docx via a script tag on the page you deploy this app to, or wire it into your hosting template.
+The app won’t fetch or bundle docx by itself.